Taylor Chorney: Personal life

 Chorney was born in Thunder Bay, Ontario, but grew up in Hastings, Minnesota, and has dual citizenship to Canada and the United States, as he was born to a Canadian father and an American mother.

 His father, Marc, played 210 games in the NHL for the Pittsburgh Penguins and Los Angeles Kings.
-He has a younger brother, Marcus Chorney, who previously played hockey at Shattuck St. Mary's prep school located in Fairbult, Minnesota.
-He currently plays for Quinnipiac University.
+He has a younger brother, Marcus Chorney, who previously played hockey at Shattuck St. Mary's prep school and Quinnipiac University.